TribalSystems/Zenario/README_INSTALL.md

 In administration mode, Zenario will run on:

-*   Windows with Chrome (stable channel)
+*   Windows with Chrome (stable channel) or equivalent
 *   Windows with Firefox (release channel)
 *   Windows with Microsoft Edge (latest version)
-*   Windows with Microsoft Internet Explorer 11
-*   Mac OSX with Chrome (stable channel)
+*   Mac OSX with Chrome (stable channel) or equivalent
 *   Mac OSX with Firefox (release update channel)
 *   Mac OSX with Safari (latest version)